Discovery & Research

 - Re-admits (coming back from school after a break due to family, life, career, or medical reasons)

-- Current students that want to become more involved in school
+- Current students that want to become more involved in school outside of their majors and within their own interests

 - Ease of Access - Help students with access the organizations more easily